 Fore!
-Caddyshack checks in at No. 4 on AP sports movie list
+‘Caddyshack’ ranks No. 4 on AP sports movie list

 Morgan happened to have a mouthful of gum at the time.
 She blew a bubble, a little act of defiance because nobody told her she was creating a scene.
 They left it in the movie.

 Morgan said one of the best compliments she ever got was at an autograph signing when a fan asked her to sign for himself, his son and his father.
-To her, there was no better evidence that Caddyshack is a generational masterpiece.
+To her, there was no better evidence that “Caddyshack” is a generational masterpiece.

 “Some of the most remarkable emails and letters I’ve gotten are from and comments I’ve gotten are from people in the military, first responders,” Morgan said.
-“I got a letter from a commander who said he shows Caddyshack once a week for his guys, because he wants them to know when they’re in a place with no hope there’s something like this waiting for them back home.”
+“I got a letter from a commander who said he shows ‘Caddyshack’ once a week for his guys, because he wants them to know when they’re in a place with no hope there’s something like this waiting for them back home.”

 It was the Animal House story for golf, a mix of partying and sex and hijinks, set in a different time that still holds up.